Skip to content

 The Solution

-The service layer acts as an intermediary:
+The service layer acts as an intermediary.
+FastAPI-facing workflows are async:

-# ✅ Correct - Controller uses service
+# ✅ Correct - Controller uses a use case or service

-from core.user.services import UserService
+from fastdjango.core.user.use_cases import UserUseCase

 class UserController:

-def __init__(self, user_service: UserService) -> None:
+def __init__(self, user_use_case: UserUseCase) -> None:

-user = self._user_service.get_user_by_id(user_id)
+user = await self._user_use_case.get_user_by_id(user_id=user_id)

 return UserSchema.model_validate(user, from_attributes=True)